 Every single thing we do as human beings is movement, even those things which we don’t normally associate with movement, or think of as movement.
 Movement is the function of a human, no other creature on this planet has as much movement potential.
 This is easily observed in our countless sports, dance, martial arts, gymnastics, and many other activities.
 In fact we instinctively admire and revere good quality movement, we may call it grace, or skill.
 We will pay good money to observe high quality movement in action in sports, dance, theatre… Every 4 years we have the Olympic Games, a showcase of different movements skills performed at the very highest levels, and those who are the most elegant and refined, perform the best and win gold, our most prized precious metal.

 Deep down we know that our health is intrinsically linked to our ability to move well.
 We associate the ability to move freely with youth and the lack of that ability with old age.
-Perhaps maintaining or regaining our ability to move would allow us to feel young again… Like a child… Would being able to move well into our senior years make us like a wise child?
+Perhaps maintaining or regaining our ability to move would allow us to feel young again… Like a child… Would being able to move well into our senior years make us feel youthful?
 Would it allow us to retain some of our child like wonder at the world?
 One thing is for sure it certainly would not hurt.

 Somatic Education is all about improving our movement by cultivating awareness of, and refining our control over, our muscles.
 With improved sensory awareness and motor control comes improvements in movement.
 These improvements make it easier and more enjoyable to pursue the activities we enjoy most, whatever they may be.
 If you would like to learn more about Somatic Education and how it can help you to move more freely and comfortably, check out my online class schedule here.

 Or visit the Learn Somatics YouTube Channel and you can start right now.